Welcome to my Book Club

 Zen Mind, Beginner’s Mind

-Thin but powerful classic book on the nature of the mind and of life from a Zen Buddhist perspective.
+Thin but powerful, Zen Mind Beginner’s Mind is a classic book on the nature of the mind and of life from a Zen Buddhist perspective.
+Profound wisdom should be simple and accessible, yet insightful and impactful.
+Author Suzuki delivers just that.
 One of my most highly recommended books, full of wisdom on every page.

 Read More